Adverbs of Frequency - ESL EFL Activities, Worksheets and Games

 ESL EFL Speaking Activity - Elementary - 25 Minutes

 Here is a fun board game to help students practice asking and answering questions using adverbs of frequency.
 Students play in groups of four.
 The players move their counters along the board.
 When a player lands on a question square, the student to their right asks them a 'How often do you...?' question.
 The player then tries to answer the question appropriately by making a sentence using an adverb of frequency.
 If they do this successfully, they stay on the square.
 If they make a mistake, they go back to their previous square.
-The first player to reach the finish is the winner.
+The first player to reach the finish wins the game.

 Knowing Me, Knowing You